Tlotlo-pat/custycare/README.md

 All sections of the product design will be covered in this section.

 ## UML Diagrams
+Presented here are the use cases and class diagrams.

+### Use Cases
+The mobile app has two users, the business and the customer.

 ## Wireframes
 A wireframe is used to lay out content and functionality on a page which takes into account user needs and user journeys.